carepass/client-libraries/README.md

 In order to use the CarePass Sync library the client application needs to start the OAuth 2 authentication work flow.
 The OAuth work flow has 2 main steps we should be interested in :
--Step 1 - the first is the call to the *authorize* endpoint to retrieve the grant code which is seen in the section *Retrieving Grant Code* below.
+- Step 1 - the first is the call to the *authorize* endpoint to retrieve the grant code which is seen in the section *Retrieving Grant Code* below.
--Step 2 - after receiving the access code is to retrieve the access token by calling the *token* endpoint as seen in *Exchanging Grant Code for Access Token*.
+- Step 2 - after receiving the access code is to retrieve the access token by calling the *token* endpoint as seen in *Exchanging Grant Code for Access Token*.

 ### Retrieving Grant Code